derekli66/itszero.github.com/source/_posts/2012-10-29-my-way-to-write-a-hangman-ai.markdown

 There are many ideas that can be implemented to improve my solution.
-Like implementing a word bigrams to further weight the possibility of characters bigrams could be useful, but it would requires more research into the NLP field.
+Like implementing a word bigrams to further weight the possibility of characters bigrams could be useful, but it would require more research into NLP field.
 I think it is really a fun challenge.
 If you got some spare time, try it!

 [hangman]: http://en.wikipedia.org/wiki/Hangman_(game)
 [n-gram]: http://en.wikipedia.org/wiki/N-gram